 You’ve got to stop playing it safe with mediocre talent.
 The truth is, conventional corporate culture has nurtured a system of mediocrity that’s killing your company.
 Don’t be afraid to take an unconventional approach when hiring talent; you could be putting your whole business at risk by not doing so.
 There are many reasons behind why corporations hire mediocre talent, but it all boils down to one basic concept: greed.
 Greed drives companies to do whatever they can get away with in order to increase their profit margins in any way possible–even if that means lowering performance standards and churning out less-than-capable employees.
 It doesn’t matter how much revenue they generate or how big their following becomes as long as they keep raking in money hand over fist.

 The problem is most CEOs don’t understand just how big of a liability mediocre talent can be for their company.
 For example, did you know that on average, $45 million dollars was lost every year due to bad hires?
 That number might seem high, but even small losses throughout your organization begin to add up quickly.
 Your HR department is an unnecessary and often destructive layer between leadership and high-performing creative hires.
 It is especially important when it comes to hiring creative positions.
 Do not let the “Susan from HR” come even close to a superstar designer, or a photographer, or producer (if she is not a superstar designer, producer, or a photographer herself), because your candidate will run for the hills after you ask them about teamwork.
 Because yes, teamwork is overrated and it’s the number one killer of innovation and creativity in the workplace.
-The entire process of hiring should be done by a hiring manager with the level of expertise in a subject matter you are looking for.
+The entire process of hiring should be done by a hiring manager with the level of expertise in the subject matter you are looking for.

 3 reasons why conventional businesses fail

 - 1. The conventional business fails to plan for what’s next.
-The world is evolving in real-time.
+The world is evolving in real time.
 Companies that don’t focus on adapting to new technology, new ways of doing things, or ever-changing customer expectations find themselves out of a job.

-- Conventional businesses build teams around roles rather than skillsets.
+- Conventional businesses build teams around roles rather than skill sets.
 This approach not only brings in talent based on job title instead of talent based on skillset but also fails to nurture potential leaders who can help keep your company relevant in an evolving marketplace.

 3 reasons why unconventional businesses succeed